Skip to main content

 The expression \(\frac{f(x)-f(c)}{x-c}\) is called the difference quotient.

 The graphical interpretation of the derivative is depicted in Figure 4.1.
-The left-hand plot gives the line through \(\bigl(c,f(c)\bigr)\) and \(\bigl(x,f(x)\bigr)\) with slope \(\frac{f(x)-f(c)}{x-c}\text{,}\) that is, the so-called secant line.
+The left-hand plot gives the line through \(\bigl(c,f(c)\bigr)\) and \(\bigl(x,f(x)\bigr)\) with slope \(\frac{f(x)-f(c)}{x-c}\text{,}\) that is, the secant line.
 When we take the limit as \(x\) goes to \(c\text{,}\) we get the right-hand plot, where we see that the derivative of the function at the point \(c\) is the slope of the line tangent to the graph of \(f\) at the point \(\bigl(c,f(c)\bigr)\text{.}\)

 We allow \(I\) to be a closed interval and we allow \(c\) to be an endpoint of \(I\text{.}\) Some calculus books do not allow \(c\) to be an endpoint of an interval, but all the theory still works by allowing it, and it makes our work easier.

-Let \(f(x) \coloneqq x^2\) defined on the whole real line.
+Let \(f(x) \coloneqq x^2\) be defined on the whole real line.
 Let \(c \in \R\) be arbitrary.
-We find that if \(x \not=c\text{,}\)
+We find that if \(x \neq c\text{,}\)

 Therefore,

-In fact, every differentiable function “infinitesimally” behaves like the affine function \(ax + b\text{.}\) You can guess many results and formulas for derivatives, if you work them out for affine functions first.
+In fact, every differentiable function “infinitesimally” behaves like the affine function \(ax + b\text{.}\) You can guess many results and formulas for derivatives if you work them out for affine functions first.

-The function \(f(x) \coloneqq \sqrt{x}\) is differentiable for \(x > 0\text{.}\) To see this fact, fix \(c > 0\text{,}\) and suppose \(x \not= c\) and \(x > 0\text{.}\) Compute
+The function \(f(x) \coloneqq \sqrt{x}\) is differentiable for \(x > 0\text{.}\) To see this fact, fix \(c > 0\text{,}\) and suppose \(x \neq c\) and \(x > 0\text{.}\) Compute

 A famous example of Weierstrass shows that there exists a continuous function that is not differentiable at any point.
 The construction of this function is beyond the scope of this chapter.
 On the other hand, a differentiable function is always continuous.